 Investing in nursing has a broad and sustained impact on the health and well-being of us all.
-Investment – whether from philanthropy, industry, or the government – is essential to address both current workforce challenges, including nursing shortages, while also building a representative nursing workforce to improve health equity and outcomes.
+Investment – whether from philanthropy, industry, or the government – is essential to addressing current workforce challenges, including nursing shortages, as well as improving health outcomes.

-In the series’ first episode, Judge explains that many new graduate nurses experience a gap between their nursing education and the reality of the workplace.
+According to Kate Judge, former Executive Director of the American Nurses Foundation, many new graduate nurses experience a gap between their nursing education and the reality of the workplace.
 Today, most funding goes to nursing education and training, but more is needed to support the transition into practice, as well as nurses’ advancement and to elevate them into leadership.
 Through the three episodes, several creative, impactful approaches to clinical and career advancement are explored.

 But beyond skill development, there’s another kind of support that benefits bedside nurses – recognition.

 That’s where organizations like the Simms/Mann Family Foundation come in.
-Late last year, the foundation launched Off the Chart: Rewarding Nursing Greatness, a three-year campaign in collaboration with four different health systems within the Los Angeles area: UCLA Health, Keck Medicine of USC, City of Hope, and Cedars-Sinai.
+In 2023, the foundation launched Off the Chart: Rewarding Nursing Greatness in, a three-year campaign in collaboration with four different health systems within the Los Angeles area: UCLA Health, Keck Medicine of USC, City of Hope, and Cedars-Sinai.
 The campaign offers a $10,000 gift of appreciation of extraordinary nurses for their leadership, ingenuity, and expertise in caring for their fellow humans and future generations.

 “The fact that someone would write a check — with no strings attached — for $10,000, has been probably one of the most mind-blowing things for the nurses,” said Karen Grimley, Ph.D., MBA, RN, Chief Nursing Executive at UCLA Health and Assistant Dean at UCLA School of Nursing.
 “Now somebody has actually said to them, ‘We value you.
 What you are doing is significant.’”

 With a projected nursing employment gap of more than 200,000 nurses, there is a nationwide need to increase the number of practice-ready nurses to support an increasingly diverse population.
-Filling these gaps requires innovative strategies that expand the nursing profession – particularly in nursing education.
+Strengthening the nursing pipeline requires innovative strategies that expand nursing education pathways.

 When Bloomberg Philanthropies surveyed hospital CEOs nationwide to understand the gravity of the need, one resounding theme was the thousands of vacancies and the urgent need for more nurses, including nurses who reflect the communities their health systems serve.